Officer Sean Collier Campus Police Recognition Act

 This Act was introduced by Representative Peter King in the US House of Representatives in January 2019 and referred to the House Committee on the Judiciary.
 Members of the IACLEA Board of Directors and staff are working with Members of Congress to foster support for the H.R.816.

 The Officer Sean Collier Campus Police Recognition Act of 2019 (H.R.
-816) has bipartisan support in the U.S. House of Representatives with currently eleven co-sponsors.
+816) has bipartisan support in the U.S. House of Representatives with currently 22 co-sponsors (as of 3/6/2020).
 If enacted, this bill would provide PSOB assistance to the families of sworn law enforcement officers employed by private colleges and universities.
 We urge Congress to make passing this legislation a shared priority.

 For additional information, please contact IACLEA Director of Government & External Relations, Altmann Pannell, at email@example.com or (202) 618-8118.